CASA Superhero Run/Walk

 CASA (Court Appointed Special Advocates) of Tarrant County is an organization of volunteer advocates who stand up on behalf of abused and neglected children because they want them to have a future brighter, more hopeful than their past.
 500 abused and neglected children in Tarrant County are currently waiting on the critical voice of a volunteer advocate.
 Learn More.

-Become a CASA volunteer this summer!
+Become a CASA volunteer this fall!
 Learn how you can make a positive impact in a child’s life at an upcoming Information Session.

 Severe physical abuse.
 Brothers searching for a safe home.